gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "This one has its own mission to complete."

 "Its mission is irrelevant."
-Patient wheeled backward to a console.
-Its spindly third arm reached out and pressed a series of buttons in rapid succession.
+Patient wheeled backward to a console and pressed a series of buttons in rapid succession.

 A pair of double doors whooshed open in the wall to Maddy's right.
 Two bulky service bots that looked like small versions of the cargo hauler rolled forward,